Address: 19 Westwood Hill, London SE26 6BL

 Religious Affiliation: Non-denominational

 Entrance Procedure: Entrance exam and interview for year 7 entry.
+Scholarship exams for all entry points.
 Scholarship exams for year 7 and 12.
 Bursaries available.

 Contact: Admissions Office 020 8557 7004

 School Visits: Virtual open events and taster sessions are all bookable online.

 Pupils study a broad range of academic subjects which develop analytical, creative and lateral thinking skills to build a strong foundation for A-levels and university.
 At sixth-form, the Extended Project Qualification (EPQ) prepares students for the independent learning required at university.

 The school’s bespoke Mind, Body & Soul offering and sports for all approach, alongside an elite sportswomen programme, expands the mind, takes care of the body and feeds the soul.
 Sports include cricket, rowing, fencing, trampolining rugby, hockey and netball.
 Creativity is embraced, through regular concerts, pop up exhibitions and productions such as a highly impressive Billy Elliot.

 Our inclusive environment allows all of our students to be independent, take risks and learn resilience through trying new things without the fear of failure.
 Our Sense of Self Programme, combined with the Positive Project, equips our pupils with an essential toolkit to draw upon when facing challenges and setbacks.

 Students leave with excellent results and go on to study at a range of higher education destinations including Oxbridge, Russell Group universities, medical schools and art colleges.